boltsparts/BOLTS_archive/doc/blt_spec_0_2.rst

 - template: mandatory, string.
 A name template, can contain placeholders for strings "%s" and numbers "s".
 - placeholders: optional, list.
-List of parameter names that should be filled in for the placeholders in the template.
-I missing default to empty list.
+List of parameter names and that should be filled in for the placeholders in the template.
+If missing defaults to empty list.
+Besides the parameter names from the parameter-element_, also the special name "standard" can be used.

 .. _parameter-collection: